mochi-hpc/mofka/docs/usage/quickstart.rst

 The :code:`push()` function is non-blocking.
 It returns a future object that callers can wait on to obtain the event ID after the event has been stored.
-The call to :code:`wait()` in the code bellow is however commented: a better practice consists of periodically flushing the producer by calling :code:`producer.flush()`, or at least wait on futures as late as possible so as to overlap the sending of the event with actual work from the application.
+The call to :code:`wait()` in the code below is however commented: a better practice consists of periodically flushing the producer by calling :code:`producer.flush()`, or at least wait on futures as late as possible so as to overlap the sending of the event with actual work from the application.